BattlesnakeOfficial/starter-snake-python/README.md

 return {"color": "#888888", "headType": "regular", "tailType": "regular"}
 ```

 This function is called every time a new game starts.
-How your Battlesnake responds determines what it will look like in that game.
+Your response determines what your Battlesnake will look like in that game.
 See [Customizing Your Battlesnake](https://docs.battlesnake.com/snake-customization) for how to customize your Battlesnake's appearance using these values.

 ### Changing Behavior

-On every turn of each game your Battlesnake receives information about the game board.
-It then responds with its next move - one of "up", "down", "left", or "right".
+On every turn of each game your Battlesnake receives information about the game board and must decide its next move.

 Locate the `move` function inside server.py.
 You should see code that looks like this:
 ```python